Nathan Rosen: Later years

 Later in his life, Nathan Rosen turned his attentions to teaching and the establishment of new universities.
 After briefly working for two years in the Soviet Union at the University of Kiev starting in 1936, he returned to the United States, where he taught at the University of North Carolina at Chapel Hill from 1941 to 1952.
 In 1953, after permanently moving to Israel, he joined the Technion in Haifa, Israel.
 During this time Rosen was advisor to Asher Peres.
 Technion now has a lecture series named for him.
 He was President of the Ben-Gurion University of the Negev in the 1970s and commuted between the two institutions from his home in Haifa.
-Additionally, Nathan Rosen helped found the Israel Academy of Sciences and Humanities, the Physical Society of Israel (serving as president from 1955–57), and the International Society on General Relativity and Gravitation (president 1974-77).
+Additionally, Nathan Rosen helped found the Israel Academy of Sciences and Humanities, the Physical Society of Israel (serving as president from 1955 to 1957), and the International Society on General Relativity and Gravitation (president 1974-77).
 He was very active in encouraging the founding of higher educational institutions in Israel.

-He died on December 18, 1995 at his home in Haifa at the age of 86.
+He died on December 18, 1995, at his home in Haifa at the age of 86.

 Contributions to physics

 Rosen made a number of contributions to modern physics.
-One of the most lasting discoveries Rosen brought to physics was his formulation of the structure of the hydrogen molecule, a molecule where none of the electrons have a definite quantum number, but the pair of electrons has a pure state.
+One of the most lasting discoveries Rosen brought to physics was his formulation of the structure of the hydrogen molecule, a molecule where neither of the electrons have a definite quantum number, but the pair of electrons has a pure state.
 Rosen used what he called "entangled" wave functions to represent the molecule's structure.

-He also developed a theoretical analysis of the neutron as combination of proton and electron in an article in Physical Review 1931.
+He also developed a theoretical analysis of the neutron as a combination of proton and electron in a 1931 article in Physical Review.